 Fig. 21.
-Cumulative probability of sending A's packet against the number of transmission attempts.
+Cumulative probability of sending A's packet against the number of transmission attempts

 Fig. 22.
-Example topology not meeting the assumptions of the protocol: B is in the range of C but C is not in the range of B.
+Example topology not meeting the assumptions of the protocol: B is in the range of C but C is not in the range of B

+In general, the model checking approach has some benefits over simulation [Cla08].
+Probably, the most relevant advantage in the context of wireless networks modelling is that all possible states are explored.
 In particular, model checking can explore those states having a reachability probability that is too small to be discoverable by simulation.
 This is fundamental to obtain precise and trustworthy results especially when analysing safety-critical systems and border-line or unusual system behaviours.
-Consider for instance Example 7.1 in which the probability to reach an error state is computed, i.e. $\mathbf{P}{=?}(\mathbf{F} \varphi{error}) = 6.08 \times 10^{-7}$.
+Consider for instance Example 7.1 in which the probability to reach an error state is computed, i.e. $P{=?}(F \varphi{error}) = 6.08 \times 10^{-7}$.
 In this case, simulation based approaches could erroneously conclude that the system can never be in an an error state (thus giving a wrong answer) because the probability to discover such states is too low to be found in a reasonable number of simulation runs.